Judicial Interpretation [2025] No. 5

 (6) Other circumstances that can be determined as knowingly selling goods bearing counterfeit registered trademarks.

-Whoever knowingly sells goods bearing counterfeit registered trademarks, where the illegal gains amount to CNY 30,000 or more, shall be deemed to involve "a relatively large amount of illegal gains" under Article 214 of the Criminal Law; the act shall be deemed to constitute "other serious circumstances" under Article 214 of the Criminal Law where any of the following conditions is met:
+Rule 5 Whoever knowingly sells goods bearing counterfeit registered trademarks, where the illegal gains amount to CNY 30,000 or more, shall be deemed to involve "a relatively large amount of illegal gains" under Article 214 of the Criminal Law; the act under any of the following circumstances shall be deemed to constitute "other serious circumstances" under Article 214 of the Criminal Law:

 (1) The sales amount reaches CNY 50,000 or more;